Akuli/python-tutorial/basics/handy-stuff-strings.md

     print(message, "!!!")
     print(message, "!!!")
     ```
-3. Make a program to take the input from the user and check if it is a palindrome.
+3. Make a program to take the input from the user and check if it is a palindrome.<br>
+   (Hint: Google how to reverse a string)

 The answers are [here](answers.md#handy-stuff-strings).